What is Julefrokost? The Danish Christmas Lunch

 Kids in Julefrokost

-Many restaurants will not allow kids below 18 years of age as the Christmas lunch or Juleforkost includes alcohol.
-The dining experience is usually much longer and they get bored easily.
+Many restaurants will not allow kids below 18 years of age to attend the Christmas lunch, or Juleforkost includes alcohol.
+The dining experience is usually much longer, and they get bored easily.

 At home, the kids are served with non-alcoholic drinks when they dine.